TommyAnqi/YOLOv3-Pytorch/README.md

 3. Modify yolo_train.yml and start training.
     `python train.py`
     Use your trained weights or checkpoint weights, modify the training parameters, weightfile in yolo_train.yml, Remember to modify the annotation_path of your own annotation file, class_names, anchors, save_path.
+If you want to use mobilnetv2       as the backbone net, modify the `backbones_network`

 ---